binary-manu/arch-ansible/docs/index.md

 The role can optionally install Kvantum in order to give a degree of control over theming of QT apps.

+_NOTE: Since introducing alternative DEs/WMs, most activity related to eye-candy setup has been moved to [de_eyecandy](#de_eyecandy).
+Similarly, `.xinitrc` handling now partains to [xinitrc](#xinitrc).
+This role calls them to do most of its job._

+<a name="xinitrc"></a>

+#### xinitrc

+Flags: `[ms]`

+Copies a working `.xinitrc` under all users' homes, so that it is possible to launch a GUI session via `startx`.

+This `.xinitrc` will try to start the first usable session according to the following list:
+* if `startx` is run with an argument, that argument is started as the
+  session: `startx startxfce4` or `startx i3`.
+Otherwise, if no argument is given;
+* if the `XINITRC_DEFAULT_SESSION` environment variable is defined and non-empty, it is used instead.
+You can set it in your `.bashrc` to control yout default DE.
+Otherwise:
+* it starts Xfce if it is installed.
+Othwerwise;
+* it starts i3 if it is installed.
+Othwerise;
+* it bails out.

+Note that when the `startx` argument or `XINITRC_DEFAULT_SESSION` are expanded, they are used unquoted.
+This means that commands can have arguments, but also that if anything contains spaces, things won't work.
+In that case you should wrap the session command in its own script.

 #### xorg